linux156/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a postdoc at the Department of Mathematics and Statistics at the University of Jyväskylä.
+I am a postdoctoral researcher at the Department of Mathematics and Statistics at the University of Jyväskylä.
 I am mostly interested in geometric measure theory, as well as its applications to harmonic analysis and PDEs.
-I work in the group of Tuomas Orponen and Katrin Fässler.
+I work in the group of [Tuomas Orponen](https://sites.google.com/view/tuomaths/) and [Katrin Fässler](https://kfaessler.wixsite.com/math/).

-I defended my PhD in February 2021 at the Universitat Autònoma de Barcelona, where I worked under supervision of Xavier Tolsa.
+I defended my PhD in February 2021 at the Universitat Autònoma de Barcelona, where I worked under supervision of [Xavier Tolsa](http://mat.uab.es/~xtolsa/).

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="cv" pack="ai" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.